ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 6.4.1.
 ''''''
 The health and education systems can be financed by the State, while they are administered by private companies or organized citizens.
-The State participates in the profits and / or losses, as well as the private ones.
+The State and the private participates in the profits and / or losses.

 6.5.
 ^^^^